oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 Now when the StorefrontResource class is initialized the Helidon runtime will dynamically create (if needed, or use an existing instance as appropriate depending on the scope) a proxy implementation that looks like the interface, but under the covers does all of the work to make the REST calls and process the response into the returned objects.

-Basically this looks pretty simple in comparison to making all of the http requests by hand !
+Basically this looks pretty simple in comparison to making all of the http requests by hand!

 - **Save the changes** to the files
 - **Run** the storefront main class.